rumblesan/improviz/docs/textures.md

 ## Animation

-Animated gifs can be loaded and used.
+Animated GIFs can be loaded and used.
 This may be somewhat resource intensive at startup.
-Individual frames of a gif can then be used by using the second, *frame* argument of the `texture` function.
+Individual frames of a GIF can then be used by using the second, *frame* argument of the `texture` function.

 ```
 texture(:loop1, 1)